-"Undue hardship" means that the accommodation would be too difficult or too expensive to provide in light of the school district's size, financial resources and the needs of the district.
-A school district may not refuse to provide an accommodation just because it involves some cost.
-Nor does a school district have to provide the exact accommodation the employee or job applicant wants.
+"Undue hardship" means that the accommodation would be too difficult or too expensive to provide in light of the school district's size, financial resources and needs.
+A school district may not refuse to provide an accommodation just because it involves some cost, nor does a school district have to provide the exact accommodation the employee or job applicant wants.
 If more than one accommodation works, the school district may choose which accommodation to provide.
 The school district also may consider the rights of the employee's coworkers under a collective bargaining agreement in evaluating whether an accommodation is reasonable.